BitBoxSwiss/bitbox-base/tools/bbbsupervisor/README.md

 Every running system needs to be managed.
 On a services level, this is the job of `systemd` which starts application services in the right order, keeps track of logs and restarts services if they crash.
-On top of this very mechanic management, a managment service is needed that actually understands the many inticacies of the various applications.
+On top of this default service management, an application is needed that follows custom logic for the many intricacies of the various application components.
 The **BitBox Base Supervisor** `bbbsupervisor` is custom-built to monitor application logs and other system metrics, watches for very specific application messages, knows how to interpret them and can take the required action.

 ## Scope